Padma Lakshmi: Modeling

-In effect, Lakshmi began her modeling career at age 21, when a modeling agent discovered Lakshmi while she studied abroad in Madrid.
+Lakshmi began her modeling career at age 21, when a modeling agent discovered Lakshmi while she was studying in Madrid.
 She has said, "I was the first Indian model to have a career in Paris, Milan, and New York.
 I'm the first one to admit that I was a novelty."
 Lakshmi was able to pay off her college loans by working as a model and actress.

-She has modeled for designers such as Emanuel Ungaro, Giorgio Armani, Gianni Versace, Ralph Lauren, and Alberta Ferretti and appeared in ad campaigns for Roberto Cavalli and Versus.
+She has modeled for designers including Emanuel Ungaro, Giorgio Armani, Gianni Versace, Ralph Lauren, and Alberta Ferretti and appeared in ad campaigns for Roberto Cavalli and Versus.
 She was a favorite model of the photographer Helmut Newton, whose photographs of her often highlighted the large scar on her right arm.
 Lakshmi has appeared on the covers of Redbook, Vogue India, FHM, Cosmopolitan, L'Officiel India, Asian Woman, Elle, Avenue, Industry Magazine, Marie Claire (India Edition), Harper's Bazaar, Town & Country, and Newsweek.
 She also posed nude for the May 2009 issue of Allure.
 She has done shoots for photographers Mario Testino and Helmut Newton.
+In 2023, at age 53, she appeared in the Sports Illustrated Swimsuit Issue.

 Film, television, and hosting

+Lakshmi served as a host of Domenica In, an Italian program, in 1997.
+She hosted the Food Network series Padma's Passport, which was part of the larger series Melting Pot in 2001, where she cooked recipes from around the world.
+She also hosted two one-hour specials in South India and Spain for the British culinary tourism show Planet Food, broadcast on the Food Network in the U.S. and internationally on the Discovery Channels.
+Lakshmi was also an official contributor for season 19 of The View from 2015 to 2016.

-Lakshmi is the current host and one of the judges on the television show Top Chef.
-The show has been nominated for a Primetime Emmy Award for Outstanding Reality-Competition Program from season 2 through season 19, with season 6 winning the award in 2010.
+Lakshmi was a host and judge on the television show Top Chef.
 She also serves as an executive producer of the show.
 Lakshmi was nominated for the Primetime Emmy Award for Outstanding Host for a Reality or Reality-Competition Program in 2009 and in 2020 through 2022 for Top Chef.
 In 2020, Lakshmi won three Critic's Choice Awards for Top Chef.
+In 2023 she departed from the show following the twentieth season.